sagemath/sagewiki_to_gh-2022-10-10/days4/projects/arith.md

     1. $\mathbf{Z}/16\mathbf{Z} + \mathbf{Z}/12\mathbf{Z} \in \mathbf{Z}/4\mathbf{Z}$

+This should be ''ring centric'', i.e. the answer is dependant on a pair of rings (and should be computed without having to create pairs of elements)

 '''Finding known morphisms'''

 Every parent will hava a "incoming list" of other objects that it knows how to coerce from (as in the current coerce_try) and known embeddings (which it may append to the lists of existing rings), both created at ring creation time.
 When trying to find a map from (distinct) $R$ to $S$ we recursively try and find maps from $R$ into the incoming list of $S$ and vica-versa.
 This is implicitly the "comutative" part of the diagram, and the result may be the composition of several morphisms (represented as Homomorphism objects).